-When someone is struggling, it can be hard to know what to do, how to act, or what to say.
-Learn the steps you can take to have a positive impact.
+When someone is struggling with suicidal thoughts, it can be hard to know what to do, but there are steps you can take to have a positive impact.

 If you thought a friend or loved one was considering suicide, what would you do?

-The statistics are alarming, and Kaiser Permanente mental health professionals recommend specific, deliberate actions you can take to help support those you love.
+The statistics are alarming, but prevention works, and resilience and recovery are possible.
+Bruschke recommends specific, deliberate actions you can take to help support the people you love.

 “Some people worry that bringing up the topic of suicide with someone they are concerned about may put the idea in their mind,” said Bruschke, “but we know from the research that this isn’t the case.
 We need to be able to ask people directly if they’re having thoughts of harming themselves.”

-Don’t be afraid to have direct conversations.
-If you’re concerned, simply ask: “Have you been thinking about suicide?”
+Don’t be afraid to be direct.
+If you’re concerned, you can ask: “Have you been thinking about suicide?”

 Check out Find Your Words for more suggestions about how to bring up the topic with friends and family members in a nonthreatening and nonjudgmental way.